SofieThi/STH_spatial/README.md

 ## Usage (reproducing results)

 In order to run this code, clone the repository and load the data from the "load" folder into the R space.
+The code is called: STH_fitness_center.Rmd

 ## Datasets made in the markdown file (see "datasets_made" folder)